usithadev/U-CHATTER/README.md

 # U-CHATTER
-This is a chatbot for telegram messanger.
+This is a simple chatbot for telegram messanger.

 You can use this bot at https://t.me/u-chatter-chatbot.